logicmonitor/lm-powershell-module/Documentation/Get-LMConfigSource.md

 ## INPUTS

+### None.
+You cannot pipe objects to this command.
 ## OUTPUTS

+### Returns LogicMonitor.Datasource objects.
 ## NOTES
-This function requires a valid LogicMonitor API authentication.
-Use Connect-LMAccount to authenticate before running this function.
+You must run Connect-LMAccount before running this command.

 ## RELATED LINKS